isomerpages/moe-bedoksouthsec/_cca/Uniformed Groups/Scouts.md

 a constructive role in society.
 This objective is achieved by:
 <br>• involving them throughout their formative years in a non-formal educational
 process
-<br>• using a specific method that makes each individal the principal agent
+<br>• using a specific method that makes each individual the principal agent
 of his or her development as a self-reliant, supportive, responsible and committed person
 <br>• assisting them to establish a value system based upon spiritual, social